Jack Link's: Controversy

-In December of 2021, six European supermarket chains, including two owned by the Dutch firm Ahold Delhaize and a Carrefour subsidiary, said they would stop selling some or all beef products from Brazil.
+In December 2021, six European supermarket chains, including two owned by the Dutch firm Ahold Delhaize and a Carrefour subsidiary, said they would stop selling some or all beef products from Brazil.
 The companies' decision was made due to suspected ties with the clearing of segments of the Amazon rainforest for local cattle farming.
 The world's largest meatpacker JBS and Jack Link's each source cattle from Brazil.